From zip lining to kayaking safaris, there is no shortage of action-packed family-friendly activities in Ireland.

 24. Families That Surf Together Stay Together

 Over the summer months, Lahinch Surf School in Co Clare – run by ex-pro surfer John McCarthy – offers family surf lessons daily.
-Kids usually need to be over the age of 9 to join one of these lessons.
-The reasoning behind this is that the risk with younger kids is that they end up grabbing all the instructor’s attention, and the old folks won’t get the proper coaching.
+Kids need to be over the age of 9 to join the lessons but they will take younger kids if one of the parents agrees to supervise.

 More info: Lahinch Surf School